 In collaboration with our Signatory companies and sponsors, we host regular hackathons with subject matter experts to develop new products on specific topic areas for the Open Playbook.
 We use working lunches to find out about new strategies and case studies that are then added to the Open Playbook.

 What people say

 Feedback from TTC Hackathon attendees

-I grew in confidence, feeling free of the “but will it work, be performant and meet the requirements” doubts that I often carry when working on code-based solutions.
+I grew in confidence, feeling free of the “but will it work and meet the requirements” doubts that I often carry when working on code-based solutions.
 The creative aspect of this hackathon intrigued me, and I am really proud that our end product is full of facts but also gives a few highly visual and practical ways to think about difficult conversations.
 Olwen Davies, ECS

 The hackathons have been really beneficial both in terms of learning from others on what can be done to impact EDI&I within my company & also by giving me a feeling of taking action rather than just a talking shop Kunjal Tanna, LT Harper

 Rather than re-writing the playbook, being part of the TTC community allows you to access a wide range of resources including their toolkits, playbooks and events to help support you in your own D&I journey.
 We encourage other organisations to also pledge their commitment to the delivery of greater diversity in the technology and digital industry and take part in events and hackathons to cross share knowledge to work together to create a more diverse and inclusive industry. eSynergy Solutions

 You always leave with a golden nugget.
 (By attending TTC hackathons) you are always enriching your experience even when you think you've got this D&I thing covered.
 It's absolutely buzzing with energy and participation.
 Sara Milne, Chief Technology Officer, Lloyds Banking Group